yolanda10202/Recipe_Website/README.md

 ### style.css
 Click [here](https://github.com/yolanda10202/RecipeWebsite/blob/main/style.css) to see the code.

 The styling for the webpage is designed using Figma.
 Original design [here](https://www.figma.com/file/2Z2NLDq0zWmKXLYW7igCJs/Cookbook-Website?node-id=0%3A1).

+### photos.zip
+Unzip the file to access the photos that will be displayed onto the mainpage.

+### Oswald.zip and Permanent_Marker.zip
+Unzip the files to access the font family used in style.css.

 ## Goals
 Growing up, food has always been something important in my life.
 I enjoy eating them, cooking them, and sharing them with my friends and family.
 Cooking for different people throughout the years, I have been asked to share my recipe with them.
 At first, I would email them a scan of my handwritten recipe, but many of them told me it's a bit hard to imagine the cooking process with words only.
 As a result, I tried emailing my reciping while including some pictures I took during the process.
 That didn't turn out too well because I'll need to keep track of several recipes at different places at the same time.